Shan Eve Tennent

 In 2005, Justice Tennent was named Tasmania's first female Supreme Court Judge.
 Said Attorney General Judy Jackson at the time of Justice Tennent's appointment 'Shan Tennent has a striking intellect and an excellent grounding in Tasmanian Law.
 She will be a justice of the highest order...the first of many women appointed to the bench.'
 Said Justice Tennent, when asked what sort of judge she thought she might be, 'A fair one.
 It's a progression in my career and ...
 I'm sure I will enjoy it.'
 It's not a bad outcome for someone who was told she wasn't worth training because she would never stay in the law.

-Selected Resources: Shan Tennent interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, ORAL TRC 6535/4; National Library of Australia, Oral History and Folklore Collection; Spurgeon, Lucy, State's first female judge, The Examiner, 31 January 2005, http://www.examiner.com.au/story/623137/states-first-female-judge/; Katherine Towers, 'Tennent Gets Justice at last', Australian Financial Review, March 18, 2005, p, 58.
+Sources used to compile this entry: Shan Tennent interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, ORAL TRC 6535/4; National Library of Australia, Oral History and Folklore Collection; Spurgeon, Lucy, State's first female judge, The Examiner, 31 January 2005, http://www.examiner.com.au/story/623137/states-first-female-judge/; Katherine Towers, 'Tennent Gets Justice at last', Australian Financial Review, March 18, 2005, p, 58.

 Prepared by Nikki Henningham with Shan Tennent